ShocKwav3/Hexapod/README.md

 # Hexapod
 Just a hobby project, because it's cool

-Body and construction is based on [this cool hexapod project](https://github.com/SmallpTsai/hexapod-v2-7697) Electronics are conceptually almost the same as the original project uses.
+Body and construction is based on [this cool hexapod project](https://github.com/SmallpTsai/hexapod-v2-7697).
+Electronics are conceptually almost the same as the original project uses.

 Code written by me, this was the main goal for this robot.

 ## Pre-requisites

-Few things are to setup to make life easier.
+Before proceeding, the following needs to be ready.
 Some of them are not mandatory, such as [pymakr-vsc](https://github.com/pycom/pymakr-vsc), but it sure makes development hassle free.

 ### Software
  - [VSCode](https://code.visualstudio.com/)